Back to Culture & design

 Impressive murals

 If you prefer to marvel at more substantial works of art, Eindhoven is also the place to be.
 The Netherlands' largest mural with a single theme can be found behind the Klokgebouw at Strijp-S. On the 8 by 140 meters wide wall are portraits of seven artists who have performed in the Klokgebouw (from left to right: Fresku, M.I.A., Faithless, Motörhead, Die Antwoord, Kovacs, and Peter Pan Speedrock).
-You'll find impressive murals in other places too, like Johan Moorman's colorful 'Welcome to the future' on the Aalsterweg or Studio Giftig's recent 'Motion' on the CKE building, in collaboration with rapper Fresku.
-Keep an eye out for more ‘Walls with paint’ on our @eindhovencity socials!
+You'll find impressive murals in other places too, like Johan Moorman's colorful 'Welcome to the future' on the Aalsterweg or Studio Giftig's recent 'Motion' on the CKE building.

 Colorful tunnels